 Here are answers to some of the questions we’re getting from concerned patients and supporters.

 Q: What’s going to happen to abortion?
 Can I still get an abortion?

-Q: Do most Americans oppose Planned Parenthood and/or abortion rights?
+Q: Are most Americans against abortion rights?

 Q: How can I get involved and help?

 Donate!
 Our Abortion Access Fund provides free or reduced-cost abortion services for thousands of patients each year.
 Your contribution will help to ensure that no patient is turned away due to inability to pay.
 Donate today!

 Volunteer with Planned Parenthood of the Pacific Southwest.
 We are accepting online volunteer applications and have many more opportunities to support us.
 Go to: planned.org/getinvolved